hackapet-project/petsync-web/README.md

 ## 📝 License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for details.
-This means:

-- ✔️ You can use this software for commercial purposes
-- ✔️ You can modify this software
-- ✔️ You can distribute this software
-- ✔️ You can use this software privately
-- ✔️ You can use warranty
-- ℹ️ You must disclose the source code of your modified versions
-- ℹ️ You must license your modifications under the GPL v3
-- ℹ️ You must document changes made to the code
-- ℹ️ You must state changes made to the code

-For more information, please see the full [GPL v3 License text](https://www.gnu.org/licenses/gpl-3.0.txt).

 ## 🆘 Support